It is the largest branch of the brachial plexus and continues the posterior cord, with nerve fibers from C6, C7, C8, and occasionally T1.

 Inside the distal forearm

-In Wartenberg syndrome, there is considerable radial pain in the wrist and a strong resemblance to the symptoms in de Quervain’s tenosynovitis.
+In Wartenberg syndrome, there is considerable radial pain in the wrist and a strong resemblance to de Quervain’s tenosynovitis symptoms.
 The Finkelstein test can be positive.

 Radial nerve entrapment

 Radial nerve compression or injury can occur at any point along the anatomical course of the nerve and can have a variety of etiologies.

 Radial nerve entrapment is a rare diagnosis that is often not recognized.
 Compression or entrapment can occur at any location within the nerve distribution, but the most common site of the web occurs in the proximal forearm.

 This most common location is typically near the supinator and often involves the posterior interosseous branch.
 The radial nerve arises from C5 to C8 and provides motor function to the extensors of the forearm, wrist, and fingers.

 The superficial radial nerve provides a sensory function to the posterior forearm.
 Depending on the location of the entrapment, a patient may experience pain, numbness, weakness, general dysfunction, or any combination of these.